-As shown west wide, individual basins within the Columbia river basin are expected to see significant increases in extreme precipitation.
-A subset of the domain near Libby Basin show consistenttrends in daily maximum precipitation averaged across the region in in all climate models (Figure)
+Individual basins within the Columbia River basin are expected to see significant increases in extreme precipitation.
+A subset of the domain near Libby in the Kootenai River basin show consistent increasing trends in annual daily maximum precipitation averaged across the Kootenai River basin for all climate models (Figure) evaluated.